eldarsaraj/crt-assessment/_sources/Sections/Method.md

 Example of a thinking question from the survey.
 ```

-Both the pre- and the post-survey used *exactly* 11 thinking questions with the *exactly same format* (with different questions, naturally) so that the comparison between their answers before and after taking the course could be meaningfully made.
+Both the pre- and the post-survey used *exactly* 11 thinking questions with the *exactly same format* (with different questions) so that the comparison between their answers before and after taking the course could be meaningfully made.

-Each question has a single correct answer, and each correct answer earns one point.
-All questions have the same point weight.
-The points are added and consist the total number of points per each student.
+All questions but one had a single correct answer (one had two), and each correct answer earned one point.
+All questions had the same point weight.
+The points were added to make the total number of points per each student.

-The score for each of the surveys is calculated by taking the mean.
-The results are compared and analyzed using Neyman-Pierson two-sided hypothesis test, with the null hypothesis that there are no differences between the scores of the two surveys, and the standard p-value of 0.05.
+The score for each of the surveys was calculated by taking the mean.
+The results are compared and analyzed using Neyman-Pearson two-sided hypothesis test, with the null hypothesis that there is no difference between the scores of the two surveys, and the standard p-value of 0.05.